What is employee communication?

 Setting clear goals and implementing an employee communications strategy with the support of the right intranet platform to assist will have your team communicating efficiently and effectively, regardless of its size or location.

-Another great benefit of an intranet is that it creates a single source of truth.
+Another great benefit of a modern intranet is that it creates a single source of truth.
 This helps ensure clarity across different communication channels.

 Mobile apps